ubccr/ccrdocs/pages/software/modules.md

 ## R

-Two R modules are provide: `r` and `r-bundle-bioconductor`, both of which include many pre-built R libraries.
+Two R modules are provided: `r` and `r-bundle-bioconductor`, both of which include many pre-built R libraries.
 To see a complete list of R libraries and packages included with each module run the spider command: